Major League Baseball Players Association: Donald Fehr era (1985–2009)

-Michael Weiner & Tony Clark era (2009–present)
+Michael Weiner & Tony Clark era (2009–2026)

 In 2009, Donald Fehr resigned from the position.
 The players selected Michael Weiner, who had worked for the union since 1988, as his replacement.
 On November 21, 2013, Weiner died after a 15-month battle with a non-operable brain tumor.
 Former All-Star Tony Clark, the deputy executive director, was named executive director on December 2, 2013, becoming the first former major league player to lead the union.

 In 2016, the MLBPA celebrated its 50th anniversary as a union, commemorating the event at the 2016 All-Star Game with a golden anniversary logo.

 Between December 2021 and March 2022, MLB owners enacted a lockout as the 2016 collective bargaining agreement expired, resulting in the first MLB work stoppage since the 1994–95 strike and the first lockout of the players since 1990.
 The lockout ended with a signing of a new CBA and resulted in no cancelled games for the 2022 season, although Opening Day was delayed one week.

-In Fall 2022, the MLBPA became the union for all Minor League Baseball players.
+In September 2022, the MLBPA became the union for all Minor League Baseball players.

 In April 2024, the MLBPA put pressure on MLB following a controversy concerning the quality of uniforms following a switch in manufacturing from Majestic to Fanatics.

+In October 2025, an investigation into Players Way, an organization owned by the MLBPA, was revealed.

+Clark resigned as executive director on February 17, 2026.